haraldreingruber/blog/pair-programming-tour.md

 ## What’s it like to code with Harald?

-> Harald is a fun colleague and downright team player who always tries to improve his and the team's performance by enforcing regular code reviews and by practicing pair programming.
+> Harald is a fun colleague and downright team player who always tries to improve his and the team's performance by encouraging regular code reviews and practicing pair programming.
+He always strives to find a clean and elegant solution to the problem that integrates well with the existing codebase.
 > -- <cite>Ferdinand Pilz</cite>

-> Harald always strives to find a clean and elegant solution to a problem
-> that integrates well with the existing codebase.
-> -- <cite>Ferdinand Pilz</cite>

-> Harald really knows his way around a codebase and always manages to find
-> a clean solution to a problem that integrates well with the existing code.
-> -- <cite>Ferdinand Pilz</cite>
+#

-> In a former company Harald and me have been coding together in a development team for several years.
-His strong enthusiasm for software development in general and his convinced drive towards agile methodologies to stimulate tight coding collaboration among programmers are an inspiration to me.
-His eagerness to continue growing as a developer to perfection coding skills, as well as his willingness to share gained insight and experience make him an agilist in the finest sense of the term.
+> Harald's eagerness to grow as a developer in order to perfect coding skills, as well as his willingness to share knowlede make him a first class software craftsman.
+His strong enthusiasm for software development and collaboration among developers are an inspiration to me.
+> -- <cite>Alexander Hörmandinger</cite>

+#

-> I love Harald's passion to explore new things and to share his skills
-> with others.
-He always strives for the best possible solution and not
+> I love Harald's passion to explore new things and to share his skills with others.
+He always strives for the best possible solution and not for the quick, "naive" solution.
-> for the quick hack.
 I worked with him for over 2 years.
-He definitely
-> made me a better programmer!
+He definitely made me a better programmer!
 > -- <cite>Robi Hammerle</cite>

 ## How can I get my own impression?